rstudio/keras3/man-src/k_shape/0-upstream.md

 __doc__
 Gets the shape of the tensor input.

-Note: On the tensorflow backend, when `x` is a `tf.Tensor` with dynamic shape, dimensions which are dynamic in the context of a compiled function will have a `tf.Tensor` value instead of a static integer value.
+Note: On the TensorFlow backend, when `x` is a `tf.Tensor` with dynamic shape, dimensions which are dynamic in the context of a compiled function will have a `tf.Tensor` value instead of a static integer value.